-3.6.
-You must not harass or unlawfully discriminate against others, or support others who harass or unlawfully discriminate against others, on the grounds of age, disability, race (including colour, national or ethnic origin or immigrant status), sex, pregnancy, marital or relationship status, family responsibilities or breastfeeding, sexual orientation, gender identity or intersex status or political, religious or other affiliation.
+3.6 You must not harass or unlawfully discriminate against others, or support others who unlawfully harass or discriminate against others, on the grounds of age, disability, race (including colour, national or ethnic origin or immigrant status), sex, pregnancy, marital or relationship status, family responsibilities or breastfeeding, sexual orientation, gender identity or intersex status or political, religious or other affiliation.

 - 3.7.
-For the purposes of this Code, "harassment" is any form of behaviour towards a person that:

-- a is not wanted by the person,

-- b offends, humiliates or intimidates the person, and

-- c creates a hostile environment.
+For the purposes of this Code, "harassment" is any form of behaviour towards a person that: - a is not wanted by the person, - b offends, humiliates or intimidates the person, and - c creates a hostile environment.

-- [Model Code]